-The southernmost area of Memphis necropolis or burial ground of Ancient Egypt today called Dahsur is an amalgam of many pyramid complexes, tombs, mastabas and monuments.
-The journey to makings of real pyramids is witnessed in Dahsur.
-The oldest and largest 2 real pyramids grace the necropolis here.
+The southernmost area of Memphis necropolis or burial ground of Ancient Egypt today called Dahsur.
+As Pyramids Of Dahsur is an amalgam of many pyramid complexes, tombs, mastabas and monuments.
+Egypt Tours is makings of real pyramids to witness in Dahsur.

 King Sneferu of Old Kingdom in 2613 to 2589 BC was first king of 4th dynasty who built the first of real pyramids.
 However, his first attempt Bent Pyramid was unsuccessful.
 He built Red Pyramid, the first real pyramid thereafter.
 His son Khufu took that to next level with Pyramids Of Giza.